 Lap Swimming Etiquette

-- Lane Speed: It is very important to swim in a lane with other swimmers of the same speed.
-As you face the pool from the shallow end, the fastest lane is all the way to the left, and the slowest lane is all the way to the right.
+It is very important to swim in a lane with other swimmers of the same speed.
+The lanes progress with the side pool wall being the slowest and moving faster from there.
 Fast and slow are relative terms, so take some time to observe the swimmers in the pool and take your best guess as to where you should swim.

 If you are resting on the wall, stay to the right side of the lane to stay away from the swimmers coming in.
 Stopping in the middle of the pool should be avoided.
 If the lane is crowded and one person stops, all will have to stop.
 Be aware of the swimmers around you.